GuidanceMantras/GuidanceMantras/README.md

 - An example for minimalistic is to having a car worth of 10 Lakhs for your use and for your family.
 Minimalistic does not say to buy a car worth of 1 Crore for your family use, when you are earning a 10 lakhs per year.

 ### Important Applications
-- Spotify(For songs/Mantras/Study amd work music, English podcast)
+- Spotify(For songs/Mantras/Study and work music, English podcast)
 - Microsoft ToDo(for listing yoir daily tasks)
 - Udemy( For learning new skills)
 - Splitwise(To share expenses with friends or someone)